ledgersmb/LedgerSMB/doc/adr/0020-postgresql-timestamp-with-timezone.md

 ## Decision

-The server component, including the database, will be timezone agnostic, running entirely in UTC time
+The server component, including the database, will be timezone agnostic, running entirely in UTC time.

 ## Consequences